Secondary Education Degrees, Programs, and Careers

 This class typically provides instruction on the historical perspective of teaching secondary classes, and how current political and economic trends influence teaching in America.
 You should learn the organization, selection, and appropriate use of materials that are most effective in teaching adolescents, and get overviews of planning lessons, discipline, facilitating class discussions, and other methodologies.

 Principles of Learning in Secondary Education

-Aspiring teachers may study discipline-specific ideologies that promote effective learning in collaboration, group communication and problem solving skills.
-Research-based strategies are presented to assist teachers to reduce barriers to group socialization and effectively promote teamwork in their students with optimal participation and successful assimilation.
-The course also outlines the common behaviors that cause class disruption and the effective strategies that have been proven to restore a classroom to an organized and helpful learning environment.
-Research-based methodologies provide prospective teachers with critical thinking skills and valuable resources to maintain a successful classroom.
+Research-based strategies help you learn how to reduce barriers to group socialization and effectively promote student teamwork, with optimal participation and successful assimilation.
+This course often also outlines the common behaviors that cause class disruption and the effective strategies proven to restore a classroom to an organized and helpful learning environment.

 Psychology of Teaching in the Secondary Classroom

-This course examines the brain of the adolescent and how perception of the environment facilitates learning and stimulates motivation.
-Cognition and language are explored as it pertains to the secondary school student.
-Prospective teachers may discover how adolescents construct language, mathematical knowledge and scientific thinking.
-Research and learning theories are presented for the design and evaluation of class curriculum for effectively identifying course objectives, the appropriate level of learners and the effectiveness of learning materials to develop successful strategies for teaching adolescents.
-Aspiring teachers use research-based psychological methodologies to evaluate the success of their lesson plans and assignments.
+This course usually examines the brain of the adolescent and how perception of the environment facilitates learning and stimulates motivation.
+You will discover how adolescents construct language, mathematical knowledge, and scientific thinking.
+Research and learning theories are presented for the design and evaluation of class curriculum; you’ll learn how the effectiveness of learning materials can be used to develop successful strategies for teaching adolescents.

 Language and Learning Instruction for Adolescents